AI For Property Management Odor Complaint Calls

 Some complaints involve neighbors

-Those should route carefully.
+Those should be handled carefully.
 The call path can document what the resident reports without accusing another resident or making policy promises.

 Can AI answer property management odor complaints?

 Yes, when it stays inside approved intake language.
-It should collect facts, identify the affected area, capture proof and access, and route safety-sensitive or staff-only issues to management.
+It should collect facts, identify the affected area, capture proof and access, and send safety-sensitive or staff-only issues to management.

 Can it tell a resident whether an odor is dangerous?